Arithmeticity, superrigidity and totally geodesic submanifolds of complex hyperbolic manifolds: Preliminaries on

 Part \eqref{lem:AlignedToTG4} of the lemma follows immediately from part \eqref{lem:AlignedToTG2}.
 Indeed, notice that $W=W^+\leq S^+ \leq N^+=W$ implies that $S^+=W$ and the sequence of inclusions

 then has equality everywhere.

 We now turn to the proof of Proposition~\ref{prop:almostsimple}.
-The fact that the standard subgroups are pairwise nonconjugate, noncompact, connected, almost simple, and closed subgroups of $G$ is obvious, so we only need to show that any other such group is conjugate to a standard one.
-Let $S \le G$ be a noncompact, connected, almost simple, closed subgroup.
+The fact that the standard subgroups are pairwise nonconjugate, noncompact, connected, almost simple, closed subgroups of $G$ generated by unipotent elements is obvious, so we only need to show that any other such group is conjugate to a standard one.
+Let $S \le G$ be a noncompact, connected, almost simple, closed subgroup generated by unipotent elements.
 By the Karpelevich--Mostow Theorem \cite{Karpel,MostowDec} for some $h \in G$ the $S$-orbit $K\bs KhS \subseteq K\bs G$ is totally geodesic.
 Thus, by Proposition~\ref{prop:standard}, there exist an element $g\in G$ and a standard subgroup $W_0\le G$ such that $K\bs KhS=K\bs KW_0g$.
 Rewriting we have $K\bs Khg^{-1}S^g=K\bs KW_0$ and we conclude that $S^g$ preserves $K\bs KW_0$ and acts transitively on it.
 By part \eqref{lem:AlignedToTG1} we get that $S^g=W_0$ and this proves Proposition~\ref{prop:almostsimple}.

 We are now in a position to prove part \eqref{lem:AlignedToTG3} of the lemma.
 Note that $W\le S$ implies that $W=W^+ \le S^+$.
 It follows that $S^+$ is not unipotent, thus it is connected and almost simple.
 Using Proposition~\ref{prop:almostsimple} there exist an element $g\in G$ and a standard subgroup $W_0\le G$ such that $(S^+)^g=W_0$.
 We conclude that $W^g\le W_0$.
 We claim that the group $W^g$, which is a noncompact, connected, almost simple, closed subgroup of $W_0$, is conjugate in $W_0$ to a standard subgroup of $W_0$.
 Indeed, when $W_0=W^c_m$ for some $1\le m\le n$ this follows from Proposition~\ref{prop:almostsimple}, replacing the role of $G$ by $W_0\cong \SU(m,1)$, and when $W_0=W^r_m$ for some $2\le m\le n$ this follows from Remark~\ref{rem:almostsimple} applied to $W_0\simeq \SO_0(m,1)$.
 In any case, this standard subgroup of $W_0$ must be of the same type as $W^g$, so it must be $W$ itself.